What Is a Joint Venture Agreement?

 - Profits: How the parties will distribute profits, either based on contributions or another formula.

-- Term: Whether the venture is for a limited time or indefinite period.
+- Term: Whether the venture is for a limited time or an indefinite period.

-- Assignment: Whether either party can assign their responsibilities to another entity.
+- Assignment: Whether either party can assign their responsibilities to another entity (most documents require prior written consent from the other party).

 - Confidentiality: Both parties agree to keep all proprietary information confidential.